USS Intrepid (1798): Destruction of USS Philadelphia

 Intrepid and Syren set sail 2 February and arrived off Tripoli five days later.
 However, bad weather delayed the operation until 16 February.
 That evening Syren took station outside the harbor and launched her boats to stand by for rescue work.
 At 7 o'clock Intrepid entered the harbor and 2½ hours later was alongside Philadelphia.
 When hailed, they claimed to be traders who had lost their anchor in the late gale, and begged permission to make fast to the frigate till morning.
 Guards suddenly noticed the ketch still had her anchors and gave the alarm.
 Leaving a small force commanded by Surgeon Lewis Heermann on board Intrepid, Decatur led 60 of his men to the deck of the frigate.
 A brief struggle, conducted without firing a gun, gave the Americans control of the vessel enabling them to set her ablaze.
 Decatur, the last man to leave the burning frigate, remained on board Philadelphia until flames blazed from the hatchways and ports of her spar deck.
 When he finally left the ship, her rigging and tops were afire.
 Shore batteries opened up on Intrepid as she escaped only to be answered from abandoned Philadelphia when her guns discharged by the heat of the conflagration.

 When Lord Nelson, then blockading Toulon, heard of Intrepid's feat, he is said to have called it "the most bold and daring act of the age".

 Intrepid returned to Syracuse on 19 February, and the next day her crew returned to their original ships.
-The ketch remained in Syracuse with only a midshipman and a few men on board while the squadron was at sea during the next few months.
+The ketch was decommissioned and remained in Syracuse with only a midshipman and 3 or 4 men on board as noted on 22 February in USS Constitution's logbook.
 She became a hospital ship on 1 June and continued this duty through July.
 She departed Syracuse on 12 August for Malta, where she took on board fresh supplies for the squadron and departed on 17 August.
 She rejoined the squadron off Tripoli on 22 August.
+On 22 August, 1804 Midshipman Joseph Israel was given command.
+Shortly after that he was promoted to Lieutenant.